- Microsoft Defender requires frequent platform, engine, and security intelligence updates to maintain effective protection.

 PS C:\> DefenderUpdateWinImage.ps1 -WorkingDirectory -ImageIndex -Action AddUpdate -ImagePath -Package

-If for any reason you need remove or reverse For that image update, you can use:
+If for any reason you need to remove or revert that update to the image, you can use:

 PS C:\> DefenderUpdateWinImage.ps1 -WorkingDirectory -Action RemoveUpdate -ImagePath